port-labs/port-docs/docs/promote-scorecards/promote-scorecards.md

 With this powerful feature you can accomplish the following:

 1. **RBAC Management**
-   - Control who can create and modify scorecards and rules
+   - Control who can create and modify scorecards and rules.
-   - Define which teams can view specific scorecard results
+   - Define which teams can view specific scorecard results.
-   - Manage permissions for rule creation and modification at a granular level
+   - Manage permissions for rule creation and modification at a granular level.

 2. **Automations and Actions**
-   - Create workflows that trigger based on rule results
+   - Create workflows that trigger based on rule results.
-   - Set up automated notifications when entities change compliance levels
+   - Set up automated notifications when entities change compliance levels.
-   - Build self-service actions to remediate failed rules
+   - Build self-service actions to remediate failed rules.
-   - Integrate with external systems to sync scorecard data
+   - Integrate with external systems to sync scorecard data.

 3. **Reports and Dashboards**
-   - Build custom dashboards to visualize compliance across your organization
+   - Build custom dashboards to visualize compliance across your organization.
-   - Track progress of entities through different levels
+   - Track progress of entities through different levels.
-   - Generate reports on rule effectiveness and entity compliance
+   - Generate reports on rule effectiveness and entity compliance.
-   - Monitor trends in rule results over time
+   - Monitor trends in rule results over time.

 ### Overview

 After enabling `scorecards as blueprints`, three new blueprints will be created in your [data model](https://app.getport.io/settings/data-model):
-- `Scorecard` - Represents a collection of rules and levels for evaluating entities
+- `Scorecard` - Represents a collection of rules and levels for evaluating entities.
-- `Rule` - Defines specific criteria for evaluation
+- `Rule` - Defines specific criteria for evaluation.
-- `Rule Result` - Stores the evaluation results for each entity
+- `Rule Result` - Stores the evaluation results for each entity.

 ### Blueprint Structure